LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇩 - Over 30 million

+> How many partners has Galxe propelled the growth of?

+🇦 - More than 800

+**🇧 - More than 2800**

+🇨 - More than 3800

+🇩 - More than 1800

 > When was the Space Tier Program introduced by Galxe?

 🇦 - April 25th, 2023